-The Company has filed applications for concession contracts on a first-come, first-served basis covering prospective areas amounting to approximately 450 thousand Hectares in the Western Cordillera of Nariño Province, Colombia.
+The Company has filed applications for concession contracts on a first-come, first-served basis covering prospective areas amounting to approximately 400 thousand Hectares in the Western Cordillera of Nariño Province, Colombia.
 The area under application extends down to the Ecuador border, sits upstream from the Magui-Payan and Barbacoas alluvial goldfields and surrounds many known small workings but is relatively unknown from a geological and economic perspective due to previous security and access issues.
-The Company has submitted a proposal to the Colombian Government for a heli-borne magnetic and radiometric survey across the entire region and under terms of a private-public-partnership.
-The Colombian Government has not responded to this proposal.
-However, in July 2017 the Agencia Nacional de Mineria (ANM), the licensing authority in Colombia, commenced converting the Company's Nariño applications into Concession Contracts.
+In July 2017 the Agencia Nacional de Mineria (ANM), the licensing authority in Colombia, commenced converting the Company's Nariño applications into Concession Contracts.
 A Concession Contract is a license to operate; contracts are signed initially for a term of 30-years and cover the Exploration, Construction and Exploitation stages of mining.
-The Company's focus has consequently shifted to assessing the potential of converted and converting applications and to gaining the social license to operate in the region.